Constance Caraway P.I. ~ Episode 99

 “That’s quite alright, Mr. Moore.
 Doc Campbell is always there for us, I think we can wait until the job’s done.”

-“I insist that the plane ticket will be on us.”
-Constance gives Moore their Kimbark Street Chicago address.
+“I insist that the plane ticket will be on us. down in Tallahassee” Constance gives Moore their Kimbark Street Chicago address.
 The $50 dollar TWA ticket is usually reserved for the wealthy traveler, so if he insists, Constance will not protest too much.

 Fanny is genuinely exciting at having the chance to spearhead her own investigation, a rare morsel of autonomy from her boss, not that she “isn’t her own woman” when quibbles between them arise.